Boiann/boudoir-studio/README.md

   The link provided in the text opens in a new tab.
   Distinct feature of this page is animated text/link that takes the user back to the home page.
   This specific animation was chosen to bring the attention to this "back to home" ability to the user.
+  This is the only page with its separate css file, made because only the footer was kept from other pages, and to reduce the size and code on the main css file.

     <!-- img/gif -->